CTSRD-CHERI/cheribsd/contrib/subrepo-cheri-libc++/docs/BuildingLibcxx.rst

 .. _build instructions:

-The instructions on this page are aimed at vendors who ship libc++ as part of an operating system distribution, a toolchain or similar shipping vehicules.
+The instructions on this page are aimed at vendors who ship libc++ as part of an operating system distribution, a toolchain or similar shipping vehicles.
 If you are a user merely trying to use libc++ in your program, you most likely want to refer to your vendor's documentation, or to the general documentation for using libc++ :ref:`here <using-libcxx>`.